wp-plugins/admin-branding-and-tweaks/readme.txt

 change the admin theme completely, this will overwrite the previous selected colors

 **Coming Soon**

-1. Choose a google font for the admin interface
-2. Remove "Editor" option from appearance manu
-3. Show posts / pages etc IDs.
-4. Remove specific menu items like "themes" for users how are not admins
+1. Custom Css Area

 == Installation ==

 1. Upload `wp-branding` to the `/wp-content/plugins/` directory or upload the zip file via "add new" upload feature
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. After activating the plugin a new menu item called "Agent Branding" will be added under the "Settings" menu.

+== Changelog ==

+= 1.0 =
+1. Show posts / pages etc IDs.
+2. Choose a google font for the admin interface
+3. Re-branding of the plugin.

 == Screenshots ==